 “Investors tend to worry more about the financial burdens initially when it comes to any major purchases, rather than hopes for growth,” said Takashi Oba, a senior strategist at Okasan Securities Co.

-The Japanese company would provide much-needed financial support for Sprint as the third-largest carrier in the U.S. tries to compete with bigger rivals Verizon Wireless and AT&T Inc. (T) Sprint would give Softbank a base for entering the U.S. market with a compatible wireless network via its joint venture with Clearwire Corp.
-(CLWR), said Jennifer Fritzsche, an analyst at Wells Fargo & Co.
+The Japanese company would provide much-needed financial support for Sprint as the third-largest carrier in the U.S. tries to compete with bigger rivals Verizon Wireless and AT&T Inc. (T:US) Sprint would give Softbank a base for entering the U.S. market with a compatible wireless network via its joint venture with Clearwire Corp.
+(CLWR:US), said Jennifer Fritzsche, an analyst at Wells Fargo & Co.

 Sprint “represents the only way for a potential new entrant to get a national presence immediately in the U.S.,” Fritzsche wrote in a report.
 Softbank and Clearwire, a wholesale U.S. wireless carrier that is partially owned by Sprint, use airwaves on the same frequency and the same TDD LTE high-speed mobile technology.